Mubarak1A/alx-backend-javascript/0x00-ES6_basic/README.md

         6.11.3
 # Install Jest, Babel, and ESLint
 in your project directory, install Jest, Babel and ESList by using the supplied package.json and run npm install

+# Tasks
+0-constants.js - Modify: function taskFirst to instantiate variables using const and function taskNext to instantiate variables using let